-- ✓ Backpack - ✓ \2 face masks (depending on current Covid guidelines) - ✓ Bandanna - ✓ 1-2 water bottles (min.
-16 oz)-tight seal, no leaks - ✓ Lunch & snacks - ✓ Layers of weather appropriate clothing (labeled w/ name) - ✓ Journal and pencil: (optional Rite in the Rain notepad) - ✓ Knife (Village, Foxes, Coyotes, Wild Within and Community School only) - ✓ \PLEASE NO MEDIA DEVICES, even for "naturalist" uses.
+- ✓ Backpack - ✓ Bandanna - ✓ 1-2 water bottles (min.
+16 oz)-tight seal, no leaks - ✓ Lunch & snacks - ✓ Layers of weather appropriate clothing (labeled w/ name) - ✓ Journal and pencil: (optional Rite in the Rain notepad) - ✓ Knife (Village, Foxes, Coyotes, Community School, Wild Within, and Ravens only) - ✓ \PLEASE NO MEDIA DEVICES, even for "naturalist" uses

-Clothing Considerations - "There is no such thing as bad weather, only inappropriate clothing!"
+Gear Considerations - "There is no such thing as bad weather, only inappropriate clothing!"
 Weather appropriate clothing is an absolute necessity.
 Please make sure that your child is well prepared for success with the following guidelines:

 - → #1 Clothing Requirement: They can get dirty!
 This encourages children to fully engage in their experience.
 Colors for camouflage can be especially fun. - → #2 Clothing Requirement: They Can Handle the Weather!
-Wool or synthetic fibers stay warm when wet. \PLEASE NO COTTON IN THE WINTER (this includes socks, underwear, pants and outer layers, etc.) \When cotton gets wet, and we will definitely be getting wet, it wicks heat away from the body, losing all insulation and making your child colder than they would be without it.
+Wool or synthetic fibers stay warm when wet. \PLEASE NO COTTON IN THE WINTER (this includes socks, underwear, pants and outer layers, etc.) \When cotton gets wet (and we will definitely be getting wet) it wicks heat away from the body, losing all insulation and making your child colder than they would be without it.
 Rain gear and boots need to be waterproof, water resistant is not enough to keep your child warm.
-Watch your email for "gearing up" with a budget.